 Mode of Study:

-Through this sector-focused professional development course you’ll have the chance to hone your skills in examining adult patients in a systematic and organised way – so you can identify abnormalities and pathological changes accurately, link these changes to specific disease processes, and identify any need for more detailed investigation or referral.
+Through this sector-focused professional development course, you'll have the chance to hone your skills in examining adult patients in a systematic and organised way.
+We'll help you learn to accurately identify abnormalities and pathological changes, link these changes to specific disease processes, and identify any need for a more detailed investigation or referral.

-We’ll support you to learn how to interpret clinical findings accurately, so you should already have a good understanding of anatomy, physiology and pathology.
+We'll support you in learning to interpret clinical findings accurately, so you should already have a good understanding of anatomy, physiology and pathology.